 Histologic evaluation of the endometrium provides prognostic information about the mare’s ability to carry a foal to term.
 The luminal contents may indicate the presence of uterine fluid or exudate.
 Epithelial cell height is related to hormone status; cells are cuboidal during anestrus and low to tall columnar during the breeding season.
 Transepithelial cells may indicate active inflammation.
 The pattern, character, and location of inflammation indicate the chronicity of response—neutrophils indicate an acute reaction, and lymphocytes and plasma cells indicate a chronic reaction.
 Focal or diffuse cellular distribution pattern, frequency of inflammatory cells, and degree of infiltration (slight to severe) relate to severity of inflammation.
 Histologic evidence of significant inflammation, combined with a report of growth of microorganisms from aerobic culture of endometrial swab and the presence of clinical signs of infection (uterine fluid, uterine discharge), support the decision that an endometrium would benefit from therapy to decrease inflammation.

-Endometria are classified in four categories that attempt to predict ability to carry a foal to term.
+Endometria are classified into 4 categories that attempt to predict its ability to carry a foal to term.
 Category I indicates no significant changes are present in the endometrium, and no treatment is required.
 The estimated foaling rate is 80%–90%.
 An endometrium with any notable periglandular fibrosis cannot be classified as Category I. Category II is a broad category that includes most mares.
 It has been divided into Category IIA, for mares with less severe changes, and Category IIB, for mares with more severe changes.
 The estimated foaling rate is 50%–80% in mares with Category IIA endometria and 10%–50% in mares with Category IIB endometria.
 Often, therapy may improve the state of the endometrium by reducing inflammation, cystic glandular distention, and lymphatic lacunae.
 Improvement in the endometrium may allow for better classification at a later date.
 There is no effective treatment to decrease the severity of periglandular fibrosis.
 Category III is the poorest classification, and these endometria have widespread, severe changes that include periglandular fibrosis or inflammation.
-A widespread pattern of distribution of slight to moderate changes may be more deleterious than more severe changes that are infrequent and only involve individual glands.
-The estimated foaling rate of a Category III endometrium is <10%.
+The estimated foaling rate is <10% in mares with Category III endometria.
+Keep in mind that a widespread pattern of distribution of slight to moderate changes may be more deleterious than more severe changes that are infrequent and only involve individual glands.

 During interpretation of the findings on histologic evaluation of an endometrial biopsy sample, the extent of normal, unaffected endometrium is more significant than the presence of any particular lesion.
 In barren mares with a Category I or IIA endometrium, other reproductive abnormalities or poor breeding management should be investigated as the cause of infertility.

-Thorough evaluation of the completeness and competency of the cervix can be accomplished only by direct palpation per vagina while the mare is under progesterone stimulation (ie, cervix closed).
+Thorough evaluation of the completeness and competency of the cervix can be accomplished only by direct digital palpation per vagina while the mare is under endogenous or exogenous progesterone stimulation so that the cervix will be closed.
 The cervix forms the third barrier for the uterus against external contaminants.